Exira-Elk Horn-Kimballton Students of the Month

-Three students were honored as Students of the Month, and were congratulated by American Legion Post 322.
+Three students were honored as Exira-Elk Horn-Kimballton Students of the Month, and were congratulated for their hard work by American Legion Post 322.
 They included high schooler Jace H., middle schooler Aubrey N. and elementary student, Tucker M.

 - To view our latest e-Edition click the image on the left.